Josh Bell Player Props: Guardians vs. Red Sox

-On Friday, Josh Bell (batting .278 in his past 10 games) and the Cleveland Guardians play the Boston Red Sox, whose starting pitcher will be Nick Pivetta.
-First pitch is at 7:10 PM ET.
+Josh Bell -- with a slugging percentage of .457 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians against the Boston Red Sox, with Brayan Bello on the hill, on April 29 at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rockies.
+He had a one-hit performance in his last game (1-for-3) against the Red Sox.

 Josh Bell Game Info & Props vs. the Red Sox